The first time I met Tracey Timpanaro was in 2011.

 It depends on a few factors.

 Let’s start with the two basics.
 Is your book longer than 50 pages?
 Are you working with a U.S. publisher?
 (Self-publisher, this means you.)
-If your answer is yes, you’re eligible for an LCCN.
+If your answers are yes, you’re eligible for an LCCN.

 Now let’s figure out which type of LCCN is right for your book.
 You can be assigned a CIP or a PCN, but not both.